 - Discussion and vet of the concept paper with multiple stakeholder communities to determination level of support and interest.

-- If community consensus is to move ahead, identify resources required to fully execute such a survey.
+- If community consensus is to move ahead, identify resources required to fully execute such a survey, and transition to a working group.

 Decadal surveys provide community-consensus science and research priorities and recommendations, to federal agencies, the government, and other stakeholders.
 A Decadal Survey is the opportunity for a community to come together to settle on top priorities and to define a strategy to achieve them.
 The goal is to, and speak with a single voice on the shape of the field for the decade to come.